james-atomic/boilerplate-web-sdk/README.md

 npm  start
 ```

+### Runtime Variables
+Runtime variables allow for more personalised messages in your cards and are resolved at runtime rather than when the card is created.
+After following the setup guide in the main branch, you can configure your runtime variables.

+Navigate to `src/components/singleCard.tsx` and modify the name of the given variable in `SDKConfiguration` to match what is configured in your Workbench and the value to equal what you would like displayed.

+If you do not want to include a runtime variable, you can remove the `onRunitimeVariablesRequested` parameter.

 ## Troubleshooting
 If you are not seeing any cards displayed, ensure the stream you sent your card to is linked to the stream container ID configured in the app.